BattletechModders/IRTweaks/README.md

 So final formula for % to self-knockdown is SelfKnockdownCheckStatName - (SelfKnockdownPilotingFactor + SelfKnockdownBracedFactor)

-Example stat block on weapon; if two of these weapons would fire, the "base chance" of self-knockdown would be 2.0 - (SelfKnockdownPilotingFactor + SelfKnockdownBracedFactor)
+Example stat block on weapon; if two of these weapons would fire, the "base chance" of self-knockdown would be 2.0
 ```
 "statusEffects": [
 		{